 The main purpose of the security account is to keep security controls centralized.
 It is recommended that you utilize this account for similar purposes with any of your security-related workloads.
 All security-related controls should reside in the central security account.

-The security account resides in the built-in foundation-security Account Type.
+The security account resides in the built-in Security OU and the foundation-security Account Type.

 The purpose of the logging account is to store logging records of activity occurring in Stax-managed AWS accounts, and to retain audit information pertaining to the Stax Identity Service.

 Stax recommends you also utilize this account for similar purposes for any of your workloads, so that the central logging account becomes the source of truth for all audit and log information.
 Security and audit teams can then be assigned appropriate access to this account to review activity.